 Each core service assessment AWS Lambda function:

 region_name parameterRegion column)The Financial Services assessment Lambda is different.
-It is deployed in both SAM templates, but Step Functions invokes it only when the execution input includes "enableFinServ": "true" and only from the first region iteration (RegionIndex == 0).
-It receives the full TargetRegions list and emits FinServ findings with Region values so the report can display the same regional filters as the core services.
+It is deployed in both SAM templates, but Step Functions invokes it only from the first region iteration (RegionIndex == 0) when the execution input includes "enableFinServ": "true" or "enableOWASP": "true".
+The OWASP path uses FinServ findings as hidden source rows unless FinServ was explicitly enabled.
+FinServ receives the full TargetRegions list and emits findings with Region values so the report can display the same regional filters as the core services.

 Additional Functions: